thadius83/deep-research-ui-addon/README.md

 # AI Research Assistant

+This is a fork off David's great work at https://github.com/dzhng/deep-research.
+This includes a new UI/UX based on NextJS.

-A sophisticated research tool powered by AI that helps users explore topics deeply and comprehensively through multiple sources.
+In short, it's a sophisticated research tool powered by AI that helps users explore topics deeply and comprehensively through multiple sources.

 ## Features